ivpn/ivpn.net/src/content/pages/privacy-guides/isp-netflow-surveillance-and-vpn.md

 Using the puzzle analogy again, Team Cymru has access to most of the puzzle pieces.
 While a single piece doesn't hold enough information in the context of using a VPN, having many of them could potentially expose your Internet usage **if they receive NetFlow exports from both your ISP and your VPN provider ISP**.
 For example, traffic correlation using the packets timing becomes a lot easier when you know the delay between the user and their VPN provider acting as a proxy.

+In 2024, the NSA [stated to a senator][senate] that they were buying NetFlow exports from ISPs as long as it involves traffic to or from the United States.

 ### NetFlow and anonymization

 It is not possible to say which ISP shares their NetFlow data.